dotnet/csharplang/meetings/2018/README.md

 ## Schedule ASAP

-- Tracked nullable states, their correspondance to source and the rules they follow in flow analysis (Julien)
+- Tracked nullable states, their correspondance to source and the rules they follow in flow analysis (Neal/Julien)

 ## Schedule when convenient